When will I receive information about housing at H-SC?

 Which residence halls are new students assigned to?

 Freshman will live in Cushing, Carpenter X or Y, or the Whitehouse complex.
-Transfer students will be housed together in one of the Carpenter residence halls.
+Transfer students in the past have been housed together on the Carpenter Z 2nd floor residence hall.
 You may review our New Student Residence Hall floor plans and room dimensions on our website http://www.hsc.edu/Student-Life/Residence-Life/New-Student-Housing.html.
-Whitehouse Colonnade (NC,SC,WC) rooms consist of suites with a shared bathroom.
-Whitehouse Houses consisting of East, North, South and West Houses (EH,NH,SH,WH), Cushing (CU), and Carpenter(CARPX, CARPY) buildings have common bathrooms on the hall.
+The Whitehouse Complex North, South and West Colonnade (NC,SC,WC) rooms consist of suites with a shared bathroom.
+Whitehouse Complex Houses consisting of East, North, South and West House (EH,NH,SH,WH), Cushing (CU), and Carpenter(CARPX, CARPY) buildings have common bathrooms on the hall.

 What type rooms are available at Hampden-Sydney?

-College housing consists of either double or single bedrooms for new students in residence halls.
-Some double and single apartment bedrooms are available for selection by upperclassmen.
+College housing consists of either double (R2) or single (R1) bedrooms for new students in residence halls.
+Upper classmen may also select from our double (A2) and single (A1) apartment bedroom groups if available during their Fall selection time bracket during Upperclass Housing Selections held in the Spring semester.
 All students in double rooms should be aware that the College reserves the right to place another student in the room should a vacancy become available in a double room.
 Students may not secure a double room by themselves without a roommate during selections or throughout the semester.
-Students are encouraged to fill the vacancy in their rooms with a roommate of their choosing by contacting the Office of Student Affairs.
+Students are encouraged to fill the vacancy in their rooms with a roommate of their choosing by contacting the Office of Student Affairs to avoid having a random roommate assigned.

 What is in my room?

 Your room will be furnished with a bed, desk and desk chair, dresser, and wardrobe/closet.
 No college furniture may be removed from your room at any time.
 The beds are extra long, twin-size (36"x80").
 All rooms to which freshman will be assigned have tile floors and are air-conditioned.
 All rooms are furnished with venetian blinds.
-The College provides a voice mail number for each occupant and students may request a phone be placed in their room if they do not have a cell phone.
+Students may request a phone be placed in their room if they do not have a cell phone.
 Your room is equipped with basic television cable service, and you may add premium channels if you wish, at additional cost, once you arrive.
 All rooms are connected to the College's computing services.
 If you have any questions concerning computers, telephones, or television service, please contact the Computer Center Help Desk at 434-223-6373 or the Computing Center web site.

 What should I bring?
 (What should I leave at home? -- See detailed check list.)